When We Fall

 The Liz Smith Reading Series, Miranda Theatre Company, NYC, March 2020

 This morning, in the middle of a category 6 dust storm, a cargo ship took refuge in the local harbor and Joel is on board and he needs somewhere to stay.
 Paul thinks they should rescue him but Anna’s not so sure.
 Not after what Joel did 14 years ago.
-A fierce new play that explores what happens when we reach the point of no return.
+A fierce new play about forgiveness that explores what happens when we reach the point of no return.

 A new play in development